 The Normal Digestive Process

 Normally, as food moves along the digestive tract, digestive juices and enzymes digest and absorb calories and nutrients.
 After we chew and swallow our food, it moves down the esophagus to the stomach, where a strong acid continues the digestive process.
 The stomach can hold about 3 pints of food at one time.
-When the stomach contents move to the duodenum, the first segment of the small intestine, bile and pancreatic juice speed up digestion.
-Most of the iron and calcium in the food we eat is absorbed in the duodenum.
-The jejunum and ileum, the remaining two segments of the nearly 20 feet of small intestine, complete the absorption of almost all calories and nutrients.
-The food particles that cannot be digested in the small intestine are stored in the large intestine
+When the stomach contents move to the duodenum (the first part of the small intestine), bile and pancreatic juice speed up digestion.
+Most of the iron and calcium in the food we eat is absorbed there.
+The other two parts of the nearly 20 feet of small intestine absorb nearly all of the remaining calories and nutrients.
+The food particles that cannot be digested in the small intestine reside in the large intestine until eliminated.

 How does surgery promote weight loss?

-Bariatric surgery produces weight loss by restricting food intake and, in some cases, interfering with nutrition through malabsorption.
-Patients who undergo bariatric surgery must also commit to a lifetime of healthy eating and regular physical activity.
-These healthy habits help ensure that the weight loss from surgery is successfully maintained.
+Bariatric surgery restricts food intake, which leads to weight loss.
+Patients who have bariatric surgery must commit to a lifetime of healthy eating and regular exercise.
+These healthy habits may help patients maintain weight loss after surgery.

 What are the surgical options?

-There are four types of operations that are commonly offered in the United States: adjustable gastric band (AGB), Roux-en-Y gastric bymass (RYGB), biliopancreatic diversion with a duodenal switch (BPD-DS), and vertical sleeve gastrectomy (VSG).
-Each has its own benefits and risks.
-To select the option that is best for you, you and your physician will consider that operation’s benefits and risks of each type of surgery.
+There are four types of operations that are commonly offered in the United States: AGB, Roux-en-Y gastric bypass (RYGB), biliopancreatic diversion with a duodenal switch (BPD-DS), and vertical sleeve gastrectomy (VSG).
+Each surgery has its own benefits and risks.
+The patient and provider should work together to select the best option by considering the benefits and risks of each type of surgery.
 Other factors to consider include the patient's BMI, eating habits, health conditions related to obesity, and previous stomach surgeries.

 Adjustable Gastric Band

-AGB works primarily by decreasing food intake.
-Food intake is limited by placing a small bracelet-like band around the top of the stomach to produce a small pouch about the size of the opening from the throat to the stomach.
-The surgeon can then control the size of the opening with a circular balloon inside the band that can be inflated or deflated with saline solution to meet the needs of the patient.
+AGB works mainly by decreasing food intake.
+Food intake is reduced by placing a small bracelet-like band around the top of the stomach to restrict the size of the opening from the throat to the stomach.
+The surgeon can then control the size of the opening with a circular balloon inside the band.
+This balloon can be inflated or deflated with saline solution to meet the needs of the patient.

 Roux-en-Y Gastric Bypass

-However, food that is eaten by the patient bypasses the majority of the duodenum.
-The distance between the stomach and colon is made much shorter after this operation, thus promoting malabsorption.
+However, when the patient eats food, it bypasses most of the duodenum.
+The distance between the stomach and colon becomes much shorter after this operation, thus limiting how food is absorbed.
 BPD-DS produces significant weight loss.
-However, there is greater risk of long-term complications because of decreased absorption of food, vitamins, and minerals absorbed creates chances for long-term problems.
+However, a decrease in the amount of food, vitamins, and minerals absorbed creates chances for long-term problems.

 Vertical Sleeve Gastrectomy